 Endowments give back year after year — an investment in the health of future generations.
 The principal sum remains untouched, while the distributable earnings are used to support a designated priority at Royal University Hospital.
 Funds are held and disbursed according to the terms set out in the donor agreement.
 RUH Foundation manages a range of endowments and funds valued at $16 million.

 Nahid Baltzan Ahmad and Dr. Marc Baltzan Endowment supports cardiology and kidney research.

-Cameco Chair in Indigenous Health Fund supports a physician specialist in Indigenous health at the University of Saskatchewan’s College of Medicine and Saskatchewan Health Authority’s Royal University Hospital.
+Cameco Chair in Indigenous Health and Wellness Fund supports a physician specialist in Indigenous health at the University of Saskatchewan’s College of Medicine and Saskatchewan Health Authority’s Royal University Hospital.

 Community Mental Health Endowment supports innovative initiatives that improve the mental health of individuals and/or raise awareness of mental health and addictions.
 These initiatives include research, education, programs for patients and their families while in hospital, patient support programs in the community, and equipment for patient care.
 The following six funds are named within the Community Mental Health Endowment:

 Dr. Rudy Bowen Mood Disorders Fund supports research and programming for mood and anxiety disorders.

 Tom and Nicole MacNeill Family Fund supports clinical research and related patient treatment programs in obsessive-compulsive disorders and other spectrum-associated disorders including anxiety and phobias.